jj200275/Powerschool-Extension/README.md

 - README.md (This file)
 - manifest.json (Basic Chrome Extension setup file)

 ### Style
-Style is how to write code, and how
+Style is how to write code, and how to make it readable to others

 - add spaces in between stuff
 ```javascript